 Avoiding Nested Errors

 How can you avoid deeply nested error handling code?
-This week we review Gabriel Gonzalez’s trick for keeping error handling flat.
+This week we review Gabriella Gonzalez’s trick for keeping error handling flat.

 Episode 45 was published on 2021-05-10.

 >> Hello and welcome to the Haskell Weekly podcast.
 This is a show about Haskell, a purely functional programming language.
 I'm your host Taylor Fausak.
 I'm the Director of Software Engineering at ACI Learning.
 With me today is Cameron Gera, one of the engineers on my team.
 Thanks for joining me today, Cam.